vmware/powershell-module-for-vmware-cloud-foundation-password-management/docs/documentation/functions/Get-AriaLocalUserPasswordExpiration.md

 ### -domain

-The name of the workload domain which the product is deployed for.
+The name of the workload domain which the product is deployed.

 ```yaml
 Type: String